-Ming Dao and Sam exchanged a look but continued with their food consuming as well.
+Ming Dao and Sam exchanged a look but continued with their food consumption as well.
 Ming Dao continued with passing out the buttered toast to the other guys as well, pondering what Chen Yi meant earlier.

 “Guys, you know that we’re getting way off subject, right?”
 Johnny asked when they were all settled down like before.

 Ehlo turned on Johnny.
-“What’s with you and trying to keep everyone on subject?
+“What’s with you and trying to keep everyone on the subject?
 We’re going to be sitting statues soon if we don’t talk or move around.”

 “Some of us have to go to work soon, you know,” Wallace reminded him.